gabihd3/gabihd3/README.md

 Hey there! 👀

-I'm [Gabriel](https://www.linkedin.com/in/gabrieldiaz3/), I have recently graduated in **Physics** and I am based in Manchester, UK.
-Genuinely amazed by Deep Learning and self-taught *(potential)* data analyst.

-Aiming to eventually contribute to solving physics problems by managing data. 📈📉
+I'm [Gabriel](https://www.linkedin.com/in/gabrieldiaz3/), A cyber analyst with background in **Physics** based in Cambridge.
+I have experience in the fields of cyber security tasks automations in Python and Bash, solving nonlinear physical problems and analyzing data using Machine Learning.

 ## **Ph|𝛹⟩sics** ⚛︎